scwheele/wp-file-integrity/README.md

 # wp-file-integrity

-Scans wordpress filesystem to determine any changes made to the files.
+Scans WordPress filesystem to determine any changes made to the files.

 ## Configuration